JMD1986/model_skeleton_project/README.md

 ####2) What are the 5 most expensive items?

-By arranging for the order of the items to be decending we get the most expensive first.
+By arranging for the order of the items to be descending we get the most expensive first.
 By limiting it to 5 we just get the top five.

 `Item.order('price DESC').limit(5)`